DomVinyard/designdev/README.md

 2. Write some stuff
 3. Add a rocket emoji (🚀) on the first line (the build script will ignore everything without a rocket)

-Use any notes app that can sync with Dropbox (I use [iA Writer]).
+Use any notes app that supports [markdown] and syncs with Dropbox (I use [iA Writer]).
 Write anywhere, Dropbox keeps all your devices (and the blog) in sync at all times as a single source of truth.
 Like this:

 ![image][image]